Contains sources for the From Photoshop to Prototype video tutorial.

 When we have specified settings for all the artboards and the groups and layers in them, we select Export to copy the assets and metadata to the export path we specified.

-After using Qt Bridge in Adobe Photoshop to export our artwork, we import it into a project that we create in Qt Design Studio, as instructed in Importing Designs.
+After using Qt Bridge in Adobe Photoshop to export our design, we import it into a project that we create in Qt Design Studio, as instructed in Importing Designs.

 The LayoutReference.ui.qml file contains a reference image of the UI we will create.
 We use the imported components to create the UI in the MainApp.ui.qml file.
-The imported components are listed in Library > QML Types > My QML Components, and we can drag and drop them to the Form Editor.
+The imported components are listed in Components > My Components, and we can drag-and-drop them to the 2D view.

-To view the structure of a particular component, we right-click it in the Form Editor and select Go into Component in the context menu.
+To view the structure of a particular component, we right-click it in the 2D view and select Go into Component in the context menu.
 Any changes we make to a component are immediately visible in all the other components where it appears.

-We can view the QML code for each component in the Text Editor.
+We can view the code for each component in the Code view.